-In section 6.1 we show that the equilibrium in this simple example with firms offering policies within a restricted set and with disclosure rules within a restricted set is in fact general; that is, if insurance firms are allowed to offer insurance policies and to engage in disclosure rules that were not so restricted, there is still an equilibrium of the form described for this restricted set.24 Similarly, we show that the assumption dividing firms into established and secret firms is without loss of generality.
+In Section 6.1 we show that the equilibrium in this simple example with firms offering policies within a restricted set and with disclosure rules within a restricted set is in fact general; that is, if insurance firms are allowed to offer insurance policies and to engage in disclosure rules that were not so restricted, there is still an equilibrium of the form described for this restricted set.24 Similarly, we show that the assumption dividing firms into established and secret firms is without loss of generality.
 Any firm could deviate in any way from its offers and disclosures, but in the equilibrium we depict, no firm would want to.
 So too, the assumption that there are a fixed number of established firms and a fixed number of secret firms can be dropped.

 The basic logic of the equilibrium is simple.
-Assume, for ease of exposition, that individuals honestly reveal to all the firms from which they have purchased insurance all of their purchases from other firms if they do not lose anything by the revelations.25 In particular, low-risk individuals only buy $\overline{\alpha}$, and have no reason not to disclose it.
-As we will prove more formally later in lemma 6.1, the above disclosure rule adopted by the established firms leads to at least one firm knowing all the purchases by an individual.
-This implies that in the equilibrium proposed above, high-risk individuals would not be able to overpurchase insurance from the established firms by withholding some information from them.
-Thus, this limited version of honesty directly prevents anyone (that is, the high-risk individuals) from overpurchasing the pooling contract.
+Assume, for ease of exposition, that individuals honestly reveal to all the firms from which they have purchased insurance all of their purchases from other firms if they do not lose anything by the revelations.25 In particular, low-risk individuals only buy $\bar{\alpha}$, and have no reason not to disclose it.
+As we will prove more formally later in Lemma 6.1, the above disclosure rule adopted by the established firms leads to at least one firm knowing all the purchases by an individual.
+This implies that in the equilibrium proposed above, high-risk individuals would not be